 Girl Scouts, Hornets’ Nest Council’s top priority is the safety and wellbeing of our girls, volunteers, families and staff.
-Therefore, as a precautionary measure, we are suspending activities until May 15, 2020 while we closely monitor the impact of COVID-19 on our community.
+Therefore, as a precautionary measure, we are suspending most Council-coordinated in person program activities while we closely monitor the impact of COVID-19 on our community.

-We will be canceling all GSHNC Council Sponsored programs, events, and encampments effective immediately.
-Additionally, as of Monday, March 16, the GSHNC Office and Girl Scout Shop will be closed to the public, but we will be maintaining business operations and our Council staff will remain available to help support your operations.
+All pre-scheduled GSHNC Council Sponsored programs, events, and encampments that meet in person have been canceled or moved virtually as possible.
+Additionally, as of Monday, March 16, the GSHNC Office and Girl Scout Shop closed to the public, but we will be maintaining business operations and our Council staff will remain available to help support your operations.

 Please see the most frequently asked questions below and as you have further questions, please email email@example.com, where staff will typically be able to respond quickly.
 You can also call at 704-731-6500.